86 billion dollars.

 Some of them do a vibration massage (without a moving mechanism, less recommended) and some of them combine heat with the massage (highly recommended).

-A high quality handheld percussion back massager can replace your massage therapist – at the comfort of your home and any time you need it.
+A high-quality handheld percussion back massager can replace your massage therapist – in the comfort of your home and any time you need it.

 (For a fraction of the cost.)